MUCTR3/cmdxt/README.md

 cmd eXTended

-It loads dinamycally items of PATH variable in each instance window of cmd-interpreter.
+It loads dynamically items of PATH variable in each instance window of cmd-interpreter.

 cmdxt on the same disk where PortableApps

+dynamically items to the beginning